mayhammad277/GNC-for-In-Orbit-Servicing-Proximity-Operations/README.md

 ---

-*Maintained by [@yourusername].
+*Maintained by [@mayhammad23773].
 Contributions and paper suggestions welcome via PR.*